 Actually quite a few of them as she laced up, togged up and buckled up for the Shed 2 Icebuster triathlon around Pandora on Sunday.

 Competing in the Female Veteran 2 class she was one of about 150 competitors across all classes who set out in what Triathlon Hawke's Bay general manager Mike Bond said was the biggest field in five years.

 Ms Torr has been training with a real passion since August, after getting the news she had won a competition staged by The Hits radio station where all her preparation and requirements, and eventual entry, for the big Harbour to Hills event would be taken care of by sponsors and the station.

 "I achieved my personal best," she said of last Saturday's build-up outing with a laugh.

 "Because it was the first one I've ever done."

-She had seen triathlons before and it was watching them, as friends took part, that spurred her to enter that competition arena, and embark on the journey to being part of the big April event.
+She had seen triathlons before and it was watching them, as friends took part, that spurred her to enter that competition arena, and journey to being part of the big April event.

 "I'd done nothing like it before in my life - I was pretty scared because I haven't swum in a big group before but I came out okay - I kept to the back."

 She said her extensive training programme so far had come up trumps.